 - It was very easy to fit into my schedule!
 The daily exercises/stretches are less than 10 minutes, and the workouts are about 23 minutes long.
 Even with two kids, a job, and a blog, I can fit that in!

 - It is a comprehensive & holistic program.
 This was my favorite part of the program, and what really set it apart from simply googling “diastasis exercises.”
 I didn’t just learn a few moves to try – I learned about posture, alignment, food, muscles, and how the various parts of my body work together.
 It changed the way I look at food and my overall health.

 - The format is convenient.
 I wasn’t sure about the online program at first, but it worked well for me.
-It was nice to be able to access the program from anywhere, and I downloaded all the videos and PDFs so I could watch/read them later without worrying about Internet connection.
-However, you can also buy the DVD set, if you prefer that format.
+It was nice to be able to access the program from anywhere, and I downloaded all the videos and PDFs so I could watch/read them later without worrying about your Internet connection.

 - The exercises and workouts are guided.
 As I said in my first post, I do much better with a video or live class than I do with a list of pictures or instructions, so this was a big selling point for me.

 - The program includes a printable calendar.
 I love visuals and anything that helps me track my progress!
 The calendar was really helpful for keeping me on track and on schedule.
 I also loved the 20 page food program guide.
 It started me on the path to healthier, cleaner living.